 - If you ever need someone to talk to, please don't hesitate to call.

-- Maybe next time we plan a trip to (the name of the restaurant), we'll give you a call, and hopefully you can join us.
+- Maybe next time we plan a trip to (the name of the restaurant or venue), we'll give you a call, and hopefully you can join us.

 Sign the Note

 Personal signatures emphasize your relationship with the other person.
 If you have some sort of "friendship buzz phrase," this is the place you can use it.
 Otherwise, come up with something that leaves the other person feeling good about what you are thanking her for.

 Here are some examples:

 - Pals forever

 The best time to send a thank you note is right after you receive the gift or whatever you are thanking the other person for.
 However, if a week or two has passed, don't let that be an excuse not to send one.
 Just do it as soon as you can.